deepset-ai/deepset-cloud-sdk/examples/cli/README.md

 ```

 ### Documentation
-For more information and detailed usage instructions, please refer to the deepset Cloud SDK documentation.
+For more information and detailed usage instructions, see the deepset Cloud SDK documentation.

 ### Support
-If you encounter any issues or have any questions, please feel free to reach out to our team on [discord](https://discord.com/invite/qZxjM4bAHU).
+If you encounter any issues or have any questions, feel free to reach out to our team on [discord](https://discord.com/invite/qZxjM4bAHU).

 We hope you find the deepset Cloud CLI useful in your projects.
 Happy coding!